ietf-wg-cellar/ebml-specification/specification.markdown

 ## EBML DocTypes Registry

-This document creates a new IANA Registry called the "EBML DocTypes" registry.
+This document creates a new IANA registry called the "EBML DocTypes" registry.

 To register a new DocType in this registry, one needs a DocType name, a Description of the DocType, a Change Controller (IESG or email of registrant), and an optional Reference to a document describing the DocType.